-Directions from the entry point to the venue
+Directions from the point of entry to the venue.

 - The directions may either be in point or paragraph form. - Complete sentences are not necessary. - Directions must be in the correct chronological order. - Landmarks, approximate distances and specific directions must be included.